Our SchoolIn this section...

 Barrow Hedges was last inspected by Ofsted on 3rd and 4th February 2015.
 The school was graded as GOOD in all areas.
 As the report indicates, "The Headteacher and senior team have worked tirelessly to improve teaching and pupils' achievement."

 Always heavily over-subscribed, we are situated in a leafy, residential area between Wallington and Sutton.
 At present we have 678 children on roll, including 52 children in our own nursery.
 Barrow Hedges Primary School originally opened in 1955.
+We are an academy in the Cirrus Primary Academy Trust.
 It was previously a two-form entry school, we are now fully three forms of entry.
-We have 22 classrooms, a Learning Hub, two halls, a wildlife and pond area and spacious corridors and classrooms; making our environment a great place to learn and achieve.
-At Barrow Hedges we have extensive grounds, including a large playing field.
+We have 22 classrooms, a Learning Hub, two halls, one of which is designated for music and the arts, a wildlife area and spacious corridors and classrooms; making our environment a great place to learn and achieve.
+At Barrow Hedges we have extensive grounds, including a large playing field and a Multi Use Games Area (MUGA).

 We are always keen to evaluate what we do well and what we need to work on in order to build upon our successes and further develop.
-A key example of this is our annual self-evaluation process which includes a School Improvement Planning Conference every February.
 Children, parents, governors and staff work together in a culture of high academic success and shared responsibility.

 Children in the Nursery do not automatically transfer to the main school when they enter Reception.
 If you have a child in our Nursery and wish them to continue into Reception, you must apply for a place via the Sutton Council website.